Monthly portfolio brief

 Past performance of the markets is not a guarantee of future results.

 Investing in equities involves risk.
 The value of your shares will fluctuate, and you may lose principal.
-Small-cap stocks tend to be more volatile than large-company stocks.
-Special risks are involved in international and emerging-market investing, including those related to currency fluctuations and foreign political and economic events.
+Mid and small-cap stocks tend to be more volatile than large-company stocks.
+Special risks are involved in international and emerging market investing, including those related to currency fluctuations and foreign political and economic events.
 Prices of emerging markets securities can be significantly more volatile than the prices of securities in developed countries and currency risk and political risks are accentuated in emerging markets.

 Diversification does not ensure a profit or protect against loss in a declining market.